-Cowherd, a Democrat, was the representative for Missouri's 5th congressional district from 1903 to 1905.
+Cowherd was the representative for Missouri’s 5th congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Mar 1897 to Mar 1905, Cowherd missed 86 of 602 roll call votes, which is 14.3%.
 This is better than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.